School ofEducation and PsychologyContinueContinue to the School of Education and Psychology's website

 The School of Education and Psychology provides exceptional degrees in a wide variety of fields.

 - Teacher education programs prepare students for careers in diverse areas of instruction with tools to create an innovative learning environment.

-- The psychology program provides a solid foundation in the study of the human mind.
+- The psychology program provides a solid foundation in the study of the human mind and behavior.

 “ We have amazing